 Pre-booked tickets cannot be refunded and are non-transferable.
-If you are unable to visit due to experiencing Covid-19 symptoms, please contact us as soon as you experience symptoms and we will make arrangements with you.
+If you are unable to visit due to experiencing COVID-19 symptoms, please contact us as soon as you experience symptoms and we will make arrangements with you.
 We hope you understand that we may ask for some confirmation.

-If you already have a voucher for a regular day visit for the Trust, this can be used to pre-book your visit online.
+If you already have a voucher for a day visit at the Trust, this can be used to pre-book your visit online.
 We changed ticketing systems earlier in the year, so if you experience any difficulties it could be that you have a voucher from our previous system.
-Please don’t hesitate to call us and we’ll help to get you booked in.
+Please don’t hesitate to call us on 01264 773850 and we’ll help to get you booked in.
 If you have purchased e-tickets, these cannot be used to pre-book tickets online, please call to pre-book.
 These tickets have been extended for another 6 months to give you plenty of time to use them and to cover our closed period.